unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-browser/browser-resolution-algorithm.md

 If none of the `dns.*` records are set, a browser should fall back to the `browser.redirect_url` or legacy `ipfs.redirect_domain.value` keys. `browser.redirect_url` key has a priority over `ipfs.redirect_domain.value` if both are set.

 Generally, browsers automatically add `http://` prefix for any domain in the address bar if the protocol is not specified explicitly by a user.
-For blockchain domain names (assuming a browser supports many protocols), it is preferred to determine a protocol only after resolving domain records.
+For NFT domain names (assuming a browser supports many protocols), it is preferred to determine a protocol only after resolving domain records.

 `browser.redirect_url` and `ipfs.redirect_domain.value` contains full URL according to RFC-1738 and no additional actions required to provide redirect.

 <figure>

 [![Process diagram depicting entire browser resolution algorithm](</images/browser\_resolution\_algorithm.svg> '#width=75%')](/images/browser\_resolution\_algorithm.svg)

 <figcaption>Process diagram depicting entire browser resolution algorithm</figcaption>
 </figure>